b. 18/07/1877 Southport, Lancashire. d. 11/08/1917 Ypres, Belgium.

 Harold was educated at Shrewsbury School in Chance’s House and was a member of the Officer Training Corps.
 He was later educated at Mr Clough’s School, Southport.
 He then entered Gonville and Caius College, Cambridge from October 1896 (BA Natural Sciences 1899 & MA 1904).
 He then decided on a medical career and studied at Guy’s Hospital, London from October 1900 to April 1903 (MB BCh 1904 & MD 1910).
 Harold married Mabel Robina Smythe on 1st August 1908 at St Luke’s, Southport.
 She was from Newport, Shropshire.
 She was previously working as a governess in London, and at the time of her marriage was the matron of Strangeways Hospital, Cambridge.
 They settled into married life at Brooklands, 46 Kneesworth Road, Royston, Hertfordshire.
 They had three children: Ursula (born 1909), Stephen (born 1912) and Anthony (born 1914).

 Harold was appointed House Surgeon at Queen’s Hospital, Birmingham and then at David Lewis Northern Hospital, Liverpool.
-He received a BMA research scholarship for Downing College Laboratory, Cambridge in 1909, pioneering research into vitamins and human metabolism.
+He received a BMA research scholarship for Dixon's Laboratory, Downing Street, Cambridge in 1909, pioneering research into vitamins and human metabolism.
 Initially he was attached to the Department of Pharmacology and later transferred to the School of Agriculture, where he accepted a post in the newly formed Institute for the Study of Animal Nutrition.
 Harold received the Thurston Medal and Medical Scholarship in 1911 for his scientific research work.
+In all, he had six papers published in the Biochemical Journal.

 He was commissioned in the Royal Army Medical Corps as a Lieutenant on 15th February 1915 and attached to 6th Royal Berkshire as the Regimental Medical Officer.
 The Battalion trained at Colchester and Codford St Mary in Wiltshire.
 Harold was not popular with the troops during training due to his intolerance of malingerers, who he could spot by instinct.
 The Battalion was posted to France on 25th July 1915 and he was promoted to Captain on 15th February 1916.